<<< Part 2 – How to Set Up a VPN

 We started this series by talking about the extent to which censorship and site-blocking are common ways that the Internet is controlled around the world.
 For those who want to access sites that they otherwise could not, or those who wish to access the user experience in various areas (a great way to expand your comparison shopping by checking numerous regions), a VPN (virtual private network) is a viable solution.
 One way to surf the Internet encrypted and anonymously is with a more full-featured and robust option than a VPN service, a Windows cloud server.

 Below we will discuss how to get the most out of a cloud server with a Windows operating system to get online from whatever nation you want.

 Setting up a Windows cloud server for global VPN surfing

 - Sign up for a Windows cloud server.
-The set up is basically instantaneous.
-You can potentially be inside your active server environment within 30 seconds.
+The setup is instantaneous, and you can potentially be inside your active server environment within 30 seconds.

 - Set up a VPN on a cloud server running Windows Server 2012 (go here for help with Windows Server 2008 R2), via the instructions of Maurer, by first setting up the server role Remote Access, using either Server Manager or PowerShell.

 - You should now be looking at the Role Services pane.
 Rather than “Routing,” choose the option “DirectAccess and VPN (RAS).”

 - When the next window pops open, which should say, “Confirm installation selections,” keep everything as it’s set by default.